 Thinking of getting started gardening but not sure how?
 Even “dummies” can learn how to garden!
-Growing your own food has been happening for thousands of years.
+People have been growing their own food for thousands of years.
 You only need a few tools, a little bit of advice, and a whole lot of sunshine!

 Using some of the most basic strategies about gardening makes it possible for even people without green thumbs to grow a successful vegetable garden.